mattman2864/Obsidian/Plans for Robotics.md

 - Utilize Git when necessary for collaboration
 ## Driving
 - Lots of driving practice
+	- Use our own field if possible, if not then the MESH is fine
 - Finalize robot at least a week before competitions in order to give time for driver practice
 - Use different scenarios and challenges such as a part breaking or another robot getting in the way
 	- do not tell the drivers beforehand - learn to adapt to different situations
 - Don't be afraid of using 2 drivers
+# Time Management
+- Programming can begin *before* construction, if a basic plan is created. appropriate adjustments in the program can be made as the physical robot changes
+- Robot should be given to programmers at a certain point to complete autos (depends how long autos take)
+- If first competition is in December, get autos in a basic workable state, otherwise use winter break to make autos get extra points (i.e. cycling in auto/scoring extra game elements)
+## Outreach
+- Although we do some outreach during the season, and that is okay, we should absolutely not prioritize outreach over work on the robot.
+Other teams are simply very very good at outreach, and there is no chance for us to even be considered.
+- We have not won even 3rd place for any award that considers outreach, we are far from those teams
+- Outreach should only be for
+	- low-effort events such as a couple hours one night
+	- fundraising